purr-platform/purr1/documentation/overview.md

 ### A focus on data transformations

-Following How To Design Programs, the major focus of Canel.és is to support teaching programming-as-transforming-data-structures.
-With this, Canel.és needs to have strong support for rich data modelling and for picking apart pieces of a model, and putting it back together.
+Following How To Design Programs, the major focus of Purr is to support teaching programming-as-transforming-data-structures.
+With this, Purr needs to have strong support for rich data modelling and for picking apart pieces of a model, and putting it back together.